Concealment in Family Systems

 Common Forms of Concealment

-Concealment within family systems may involve:
+Concealment within families may involve:

-murder or violence
+abuse or violence

-sexual assault or abuse
+sexual assault

 suicide